-Table 3 is the data summary; included is the summary of the previous remote sensing data collected by the University of Denver at the older site in the Phoenix area in the fall of 1998 and the 1999, 2000, 2002, 2004 and 2006 data from the current site.
-The
+Table 3 is the data summary; included is the summary of the previous remote sensing database collected by the University of Denver at the older site in the Phoenix area in the fall of 1998 and the 1999 and 2000 data from the current site.
+Since the site of measurement during the three years was not the same, it is difficult to compare these fleet averages because influential factors such as load are not constant.
+The dramatic